Joint Staff Department (China): Organization

 The Intelligence Bureau of the Joint Staff Department, formerly the 2nd Bureau or '2PLA' under the GSD, is the most well-known bureau subordinate to the JSD for its role in espionage.

-List of Chiefs
+List of chiefs

 Since 2022, the Chief of Joint Staff Department is General Liu Zhenli.
-The current deputy chiefs are Lieutenant General Ma Yiming, and Major General Shao Yuanming.
-Prior to the 2016 rename, department heads were referred to as Chief of the General Staff Department.
+The current deputy chiefs are Lieutenant General Xu Qiling, and Major General Shao Yuanming.
+Prior to the 2016 rename, department heads were referred to in English as Chief of the General Staff or Chief of the General Staff Department.